sst/sst/www/docs/learn/domain-driven-design.md

 In the starter we provide a `core/article.ts` module which contains actions you can take that are related to the business concept of _Articles_.
 It exposes high level functions that handle the work of talking to the database, storing and retrieving them, and allows for more complex functionality in the future - like publishing notifications to an event bus.

-The API and Lambda function code is unaware of any of these details and simply calls into these modules to composes the logic together.
+The API and Lambda function code is unaware of any of these details and simply calls into these modules to compose the logic together.

 ### Why DDD